drohr/for-cli/README.md

 ## Python CLI for Foremans REST-API

+Simple python CLI to interact with foremans REST-API.

+Make sure to change the default username/password and baseurl for your foreman installation

 ### Query for facts

 #### Get all hosts and values for a specific fact (kernelversion)